jeremyorme/bonono/main/doc/api/interfaces/ICollectionOptions.md

 **`Remarks`**

 Required complexity of entry proof-of-work signatures.
-If zero, no signature is required.
+If -1, no signature is required.
+Signatures with complexity > 0 are not portable between different collections.

 **`Default Value`**

-0
+-1

 ___